Ediciones El Puente: Ginsberg and gay scapegoating

 As social pressures intensified, and El Puente become increasingly well known, members of the group began to draw more and more attention from state security.
 In 1964, Ana María Simo was jailed for several weeks and interrogated.

 The openly gay men in the group, such as José Mario, started being regularly detained, targeted for their homosexuality, but also because they read the wrong books (Gide), listened to the wrong music (The Beatles) and once or twice had drunken scenes in the middle of the night.
 A couple of members were caught stealing library books.

 In January 1965, Allen Ginsberg, the openly gay poet, Buddhist, and drug-user, was invited to the island by Casa de las Américas to be part of the jury for that year's poetry prize.
-Besides meeting writers like Julio Cortázar, Mario Vargas Llosa, Camilo José Cela and Nicanor Parra, Ginsberg found his way to members of El Puente who had been corresponding with him, and intended to publish a translation of Howl.
+Besides meeting writers such as Julio Cortázar, Mario Vargas Llosa, Camilo José Cela and Nicanor Parra, Ginsberg found his way to members of El Puente who had been corresponding with him, and intended to publish a translation of Howl.

 "His visits to my house, and that we appeared together in various public places, like the Writers Union cafeteria and at a reception at the Casa de las Américas and his explosive declarations about current politics and the persecution of homosexuals, put us, as they say, on everybody's lips.
 We were grist for the rumor mill, and you know the power of rumors in a dictatorship, the power that they can have according to the intentions of the people that spread them.
 One day we were leaving a play at the Auditorium theater, that Ginsberg had invited us to, when Manolo (Manuel Ballagas, son of poet Emilio Ballagas), and I were brusquely detained in a street near the theater, thrown violently in a dark car, and taken to a police station.
 Some people that knew about the operation immediately told the administration of the Writers Union that came in person to the station.
 Nevertheless, the interrogations lasted all night--we were only let out in the morning.
 We were formally accused of the crime of 'consorting with foreigners.'
 In a matter of days, Ginsberg was expelled from the country."

 Though on that occasion charges were dropped, afterwards, publishing and distributing were increasingly difficult for El Puente, which was already falling apart from internal and external pressures.
 José Mario moved back into his parents' house, and rarely stepped into the street where he was vulnerable: "They detained me 17 times."
 Books at the printers were confiscated, and finally, "the publisher was abruptly closed by governmental authorities."